 Assistantships are forms of employment and, as such, involve a responsibility to perform to the satisfaction of the supervisor.
 A one-third time assistantship requires that an average of 14 hours/week be devoted to the assigned activities during the semester.
-Successful and timely completion of a PhD dissertation generally requires that you spend significantly more than 14 hours/week on thesis research.

 Most PhD students in Biology are offered a teaching assistantship upon admission to the graduate program.
 This aid is promised for the first 12 months of the program.
 Before the end of the initial one-year TA commitment, students are expected to decide on a faculty member with whom they would like to work and seek a commitment from that faculty member for full GRA support for their entire time in the program.
 Any GTA support beyond the first year is provided only by recommendation from the Graduate Committee and approval by School administration (Chair/Associate Chair), and should by no means be assumed automatically.
-Each semester, a support form must be submitted to the Biology graduate office to inform the department of the particular type of support you request in the upcoming semester.
-This form has to be signed by the student's advisor.
+Each semester, a support form/survey must be submitted to the Biology graduate office to inform the department of the particular type of support you request in the upcoming semester.
+Only information that has been discussed with the student's advisor should be entered in the survey.
 The Graduate Committee performs a review of all graduate students each semester and makes a recommendation to either continue or discontinue financial support for each student based on their academic performance and satisfactory progress toward the degree.